Chrysalis Phase System

 Core Value: Safety

 Students arriving at Chrysalis are on Orientation Phase, indicating that a student is becoming familiarized with the Chrysalis community and routines.
-Basic expectations of this phase include participation and effort group therapy, academic classes, morning workout, household responsibilities, adventure activities, service work, individual therapy and Skype sessions with family.
+Basic expectations of this phase include participation and effort group therapy, academic classes, morning workout, household responsibilities, adventure activities, service work, individual therapy and sessions with family.
 Safety is very important here, and we have extra focus on it during the Orientation Phase.
 Safety as a value at Chrysalis is described as ensuring that we live together in a community full of safe choices where both physical and emotional well-being is highly respected.

 2. Acceptance Phase